bufferapp/buffer-talks/slides/migrating-with-atomic-design.md

 ???

-- At this point you're ready to start building a home for your new components
+- At this point you're ready to start building a home for your new atoms and molecules

 ---